NYUSH-Robotics-Club/VEX-Programming-2024/README.md

 # VEX-Programming-2024
 Resources for VEX U robots.
-Only for NYU Shanghai Vex team
+Only for NYU Shanghai Vex team.